Home » #Technology » Scaling Your Database with Sharding

 Scaling Your Database with Sharding

 With 18+ years of experience building enterprise tech solutions, I know: as data volumes grow, scaling traditional relational databases can quickly become a bottleneck—you must get creative to manage them at scale.
 Here’s the concept Sharding comes in—an essential partitioning technique that horizontally scales databases by distributing data across multiple servers or partitions, known as shards.
 However, not all databases provide built-in sharding capabilities.
-This tech post dives into how to implement sharding manually, examples of manual sharding in databases without native support, and a comparison of databases that offer built-in sharding along with their use cases.
+This tech concept dives into how to implement sharding manually, examples of manual sharding in databases without native support, and a comparison of databases that offer built-in sharding along with their use cases.

 What is Sharding?